 In order to ensure that your interests are safeguarded, we have put into place a complaints procedure which we will follow in dealing with your complaint and which is in line with The Property Ombudsman’s Code of Practice.
 Our aim is to handle any issues or concerns as quickly as possible; in order to achieve this we will, wherever we can, try and resolve your issues at Branch level or within the Property Management Team.

-Stage 1 – Area Director or Property Management Manager in conjunction with the Lettings Branch
+Stage 1 – Area Director or Property Management Area Director

-Stage 2 - Company Final View Point – Customer Relations Manager or Head of Lettings or Regional
+Stage 2 - Company Final View Point – Lettings Director or Property Management Director

 Within 15 working days from receipt of the escalation, the findings and recommendations will set out, in writing, as a ‘final viewpoint’ on how it is believed the complaint can be resolved.